huseynickishiyev/tubitak-1001-124F362/README.md

 - Aslan et al. — *"Estimating Entropy via Index-Value Coincidence"*
 - Aslan et al. — *"Observations on NIST Entropy Suite"*

+Disclaimer: The "Authors" named throughout this repository (Huseyn Kishiyev, Osman Furkan Atakul, Özge Baran Yelim) refer solely to the individuals who implemented the software and built the evaluation pipeline.
+The underlying mathematical methods, estimators, and statistical frameworks are the original work of the respective researchers cited in each source file and in the references above.
+No claim is made over any of the original intellectual contributions.
+This repository exists purely as a research implementation effort.
+The authors declare no conflict of interest.

 ---

 ## Table of Contents